projectbarbel/barbelhisto-core/README.md

 The library implements Martin Fowlers Temporal Pattern that can be found here: https://martinfowler.com/eaaDev/timeNarrative.html

-# Who will need barbelhisto?
+# Who needs barbelhisto?

 Whe you use barbelhisto to store an read data you can find answers to these questions:

-- What was the effective state of my domain object two weeks ago?
+- What was the effective state of my domain objects two weeks ago?
-- What will be the effective state of my domain object in two weeks?
+- What will be the effective state of my domain objects in two weeks?
 - When were the changes to domain objects stored in the system?

 Even more complicated: